 Several viral constructs have been designed and manufactured to insert a healthy copy of the NF2 gene into the cells of NF2 patients.
 By adding a healthy copy of the NF2 gene, we will restore the production of the NF2 protein product Merlin; if absent, the result is the growth of tumors in the nervous system.
-The next step is to simultaneously test these vectors in two labs specializing in NF2 mouse models in the next few weeks.

 Gene Replacement: Dr. Flotte’s lab, University of Massachusetts (Worcester, Massachusetts)

 NF2 BioSolutions introduced the NF2 disease challenge to Dr. Mueller who decided to launch a pre-clinical NF2 gene replacement research approach.
 University Dean Dr. Terry Flotte took over the project, where postdoc Dr. Katharina Meijboom is designing the vectors (virus) that will silence the mutated NF2 genes and add a healthy copy.
 The vectors have being produced and ready for testing on NF2 mice at Dr Clapp lab (Indiana University) that are specializing in NF2 mouse schwannoma.
 This research program is partially funded by NF2 BioSolutions, NF NorthEast, NF Michigan.